livekit/components-js/docs/docs/generated-docs/react/hook/usetrackmutedindicator_1.md

 # useTrackMutedIndicator

+{% callout type="caution" variation="normal" %}

-> Warning: This API is now obsolete.
+This API is deprecated:

->
-> This overload will be removed in a future version, pass in trackRef instead.
+This overload will be removed in a future version, pass in trackRef instead.

+{% /callout %}

 ## Import